-As a first-generation college student from a Middle Eastern immigrant family, Charbel is personally and professionally driven to ensuring that all younger students achieve success in higher education.
-Trained as a psychologist, Charbel is a published author in the fields of digital literacy, data visualization, and organizational development, and change management.
+As a proud first-generation Pharmacy student from a Middle Eastern immigrant family, Charbel is personally and professionally driven to ensuring that all younger students achieve success in higher education.
+Trained as a psychologist, Charbel is a published scholar in digital literacy, data visualization, organizational development, and change management.
 Charbel served as a reviewer for the Journal of Undergraduate Research and Scholarly Excellence and served as an inaugural associate editor for the Journal of Undergraduate Research & Creative Activity.

-Throughout his career, Charbel received many accolades recognizing his accomplishments in healthcare and education.
+Throughout his career, Charbel received many scholarships and accolades recognizing his accomplishments in healthcare and education.
 In 2016, Charbel represented Georgia State University as a fellow of the University of Virginia School of Medicine's Summer Medical and Dental Education Program.
 As one of 80 out of an application pool of 800 applicants, he learned from renowned doctors about 21st-century medicine and gained clinical experience and exposure to these practices.
 Additionally, he has been an invited speaker at different collegiate, political, and national conferences.
 He has received the Award of Excellence from the National Academy of Future Physicians and Medical Scientists and awards from the College Board as part of the College Board Youth Advisory Council.
-More recently, he was recognized by the Gwinnett Chamber of Commerce as an Emerging Entrepreneur by the Small Business Awards and by Gwinnett Young Professionals as a finalist of Gwinnett's 35 Under 35.
+More recently, he was recognized by Gwinnett Chamber of Commerce’s Gwinnett Young Professionals as one of Gwinnett’s 35 Under 35 and by the Young Nonprofit Professionals Network of Atlanta as one of Atlanta’s 30 Under 30.

-Charbel has served in civic and professional organizations.
-He serves on the Board of the South Gwinnett High School Board of Advisors and the Philadelphia College of Osteopathic Medicine's President's Commission on Racial Justice: Transforming Campus Culture.
-He also serves as a member of the American Society of Health-System Pharmacists, where he is currently the President-Elect within the PCOM Georgia student chapter.
-Charbel is also a member of the Georgia Society of Health-System Pharmacists.
-Charbel earned his Bachelor of Science in Psychology from Georgia State University in 2018 as a Coca-Cola First Generation Scholar and awarded over $35,000 in scholarship funds.
-He currently attends PCOM Georgia where he earned Master of Science Degrees in Biomedical Sciences and Organizational Development & Leadership and is now a Doctor of Pharmacy degree candidate.
+Charbel has served in civic and professional organizations, furthering his expertise in bridging the gap between healthcare and education.
+Professionally, he serves as the current Vice Chair of the Student Society Development Advisory Group within the ASHP Pharmacy Student Forum.
+This advisory group is tasked with developing resources aimed at onboarding ASHP School chapter leaders, assisting SSHPs with annual planning, and promoting awareness and education surrounding Diversity, Equity, and Inclusion within SSHPs.
+Additionally, Charbel serves as a member of the PCOM President’s Advisory Council on Equity, Inclusion, and Justice.
+Charbel is an Advisory Board member of the Gwinnett Chamber of Commerce’s Gwinnett Young Professionals, as well as members of the American Society of Health-System Pharmacists, Georgia Society of Health-System Pharmacists, and Junior Member of the Georgia Pharmacists Association Student Leadership Board.
+Charbel earned his Bachelor of Science in Psychology from Georgia State University in 2018 as a Coca-Cola First Generation Scholar and was awarded over $55,000 in scholarship funds.
+He currently attends PCOM Georgia where he earned two Master of Science Degrees in Biomedical Sciences and Organizational Development & Leadership and is now a Doctor of Pharmacy degree candidate.

 First-generation High School Graduate with Honors | May 2014 Mountain View High School